-Here's a close look at Thursday's Indiana opponent:
+Here's a closer look at Sunday's Indiana opponent:

 The Fighting Illini nearly made it all the way through their non-conference slate last season undefeated, climbing all the way to No. 10 in the country before losing Dec.
 22 to No. 12 Missouri on the road 82-73.

 But Illinois struggled dearly to start the Big Ten regular season, losing seven of the team's first nine games.
 Their only wins early on were a surprise victory against No. 8 Ohio State 74-55 at home and against Nebraska on the road.